1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 Still, clearing the whole page to reload isn't ideal.

-The flash of white is particularly harmful when working visually.
-Instead of instantly seeing how your changed effected the output, you have to pay c
+The flash of white is particularly harmful when the output of your code is an image.
+This isn't just an aestictic consideration.
+Our eyes automatically notice small changes—just what you want when trying to decide between 10 or 15px of padding—but after a hard reload it looks like everything has changed.

+Even with automatic reloading you can't instantly sense how your tweak effected the output; you have to pay close attention to what you're changing and intentionally remember what it looked like before.

 <div class='spot-container'>
   <div class='spot'></div>
   <i>
-    Toggling between images makes it easy to
-    “<a href='https://en.wikipedia.org/wiki/Spot_the_difference'>spot the difference</a>”,
-    but inserting a blank frame prevents changes from being picked up <a href='http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0042851'>preattentively</a>.
+    Toggling between images makes it easy to [spot the difference](https://en.wikipedia.org/wiki/Spot_the_difference) but inserting a blank frame prevents changes from being picked up [preattentively](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0042851).
   </i>
 </div>

-Instead of reloading the whole page, we can just :
+Instead of reloading the whole page, we can use the server pass the changed file through websocket :

 ```js
   .on('change', path => {